nickharutyunyan/nick-personal-website/content/authors/admin/_index.md

 <!-- I am based in Nuremberg, Germany.  -->

-I am based in Nuremberg, Germany.
+I am based in Nuremberg.
 In the last decade, I also lived in the US, Canada, France, and Armenia.
 I co-founded the 100+ member NGO <a href="https://enlightngo.org/language/en/about-us" target="_blank">Enlight</a>.
 I was also nominated for the International Children’s Peace Prize alongside Malala Yousafzai.